Texas instruments incorporatedTXN.US Overview

 What is the FCF of TXN?

-Texas instruments incorporated (TXN)'s Free Cash Flow (FCF) for the period is -274M, calculated as Operating Cash Flow minus Capital Expenditures, representing a fall of 18.61% compared with the previous period.
+Texas instruments incorporated (TXN)'s Free Cash Flow (FCF) for the period is 993M, calculated as Operating Cash Flow minus Capital Expenditures, representing a rise of 138.7% compared with the previous period.
 Positive FCF growth provides stable funding for dividends, debt repayment, or strategic acquisitions, and is an important measure of true profitability and shareholder return potential.

 What are the PEG ratio and PE ratio of TXN?